phpstan/phpstan/website/src/config-reference.md

 }
 ```

-If you want a stricter analysis with union types, you can enable this option:
+Enable stricter analysis of benevolent union types with the `checkBenevolentUnionTypes` option:

 ```yaml
 parameters: